EVORA-project/evora-ontology/models/docs/NucleicAcid.md

     multivalued: false
   mutationObserved:
     name: mutationObserved
-    description: "Indicates if the current nucleic acid has No mutation compared to\
-      \ the reference sequence if the value is set to false or if it\n contains mutations\
-      \ (no frameshift, no unexpected STOP codon) if set to true"
+    description: Indicates if the current nucleic acid has No mutation compared to the reference sequence if the value is set to false or if it contains mutations (no frameshift, no unexpected STOP codon) if set to true
     title: mutation observed
     domain_of:
     - NucleicAcid